 Which Ayutthaya temples are worth seeing and why are the temples ruined?
 Should you include it in your Thailand itinerary?
 You will find answers to these questions here 🙂

 Also, check out my itinerary for 14 days in Thailand.

 Ayutthaya, Thailand – history

 Phra Nakhon Si Ayutthaya, Thailand is an ancient capital of Siam – or Ayutthaya Kingdom, as it was called back then.
 The next capital after Sukhothai.
-At its best, in 17th and 18th century Ayutthaya was bigger than Paris and London combined.
+At its best, in the 17th and 18th centuries, Ayutthaya was bigger than Paris and London combined.
 It was called “Venice of the East”.

 Ayutthaya was a centre of trade between local merchants selling rice and local fabric and Europeans (mainly French and Dutch) selling modern weapons.
 Chinese merchants were active here too.

 The king had a royal palace built there, as well as numerous Ayutthaya temples.

 The kingdom was in constant conflict with Burma.
 The second big military conflict between the two kingdoms, after a long siege ended in the fall of the Ayutthaya Kingdom.
 Burmese army destroyed and burned the city down.
 This is where Ayutthaya ruins as we know them today come from.

 After the fall of Ayutthaya, the king moved the capital to a small town by the Chao Phraya river.
 The town grew and developed until it became today’s Bangkok.
 A vibrant city full of colors, smells and tastes – and a starting point for an Ayutthaya trip 🙂